ShizukaDonaghue/happy-beans/TESTING.md

 </details>

 ## Accessibility
-[Wave Web Accessibility Evaluation Tools](https://wave.webaim.org/) was used to test accessibility.
+[Wave Web Accessibility Evaluation Tools](https://wave.webaim.org/) were used to test accessibility.
 The only errors identified were for Crispy Form fields.
 Please see the results below for each page.

 <details>
   <summary>Home Page - No errors</summary>